The Myth of Socialization in Infant and Toddler Care

 By prioritizing calm environments, respectful caregiving, and freedom within limits, Montessori allows social skills to unfold naturally and confidently.
 Socialization is not rushed.
 It is trusted.

-We serve families in Mount Clemens, Clinton Township, Sterling Heights, Harrison Township, and other surrounding communities who value a developmental approach to childcare.
-Let’s discuss if our Montessori environment is the right fit for your family.
+We serve families in and around Macomb County – including Mount Clemens, Clinton Township, Sterling Heights, and Harrison Township – who value a developmental approach to childcare.
+We look forward to discussing how our Montessori environment can make your little one flourish!